 Lay each additional item inside, and then wrap the bottom item over everything.
 You can even pack more fragile items inside, although I generally recommend carrying those in your personal item.

 People who use the wrapping method for packing a suitcase like it because it keeps items wrinkle-free.
-I don’t love the wrapping method because, to me, it seems overly complicated and challenging to undo once you are at your destination.
-But it’s worth a try if you are packing larger items and aren’t sure of the best way to pack them.
+I don't love the wrapping method because, to me, it seems overly complicated and challenging to undo once you are at your destination.
+But it's worth a try if you are packing larger items and aren't sure how to pack them.

 Packing Larger/Heavier Items

 The methods above work well for clothing.
-But if you are packing larger or heavier items, like pairs of shoes and boots, you’ll also need to consider those.
+But if you are packing larger or heavier items, such as pairs of shoes and boots, you'll also need to consider them.

 I recommend placing your bulkiest shoes at the bottom of your suitcase (when it is standing up).
 You can also purchase shoe bags to keep the dirty bottoms of your shoes away from your clothes and valuables.